andersonwinkler/PALM/docs/Examples.md

 palm -i modality1_4d.nii -i modality2_4d.nii -i modality3_4d.nii -d design.mat -t design.con -f design.fts -n 5000 -mv
 ```

 For the F-contrasts, this runs the equivalent to a MANOVA/MANCOVA, computing the Wilks' Lambda (default for F-tests), and assessing its significance through permutations.
 Other multivariate statistics are also available (Roy, Lawley-Hotelling, Pillai).
 For the t-contrasts, the default Hotelling's \(T^2\).
-More details in [[Joint inference]].
+More details [here](joint_inference.md).

 ## Example 8: MANOVA and MANCOVA (with contrasts of response variables)